A Survey on Video Diffusion Models: Preliminaries

 \subsection{Diffusion Model}

-Diffusion models~\cite{ho2020denoising, song2020score} are a category of probabilistic generative models that learn to reverse a process that gradually degrades the training data structure and have become the new state-of-the-art family of deep generative models.
+Diffusion models~\cite{ddpm, song2020score} are a category of probabilistic generative models that learn to reverse a process that gradually degrades the training data structure and have become the new state-of-the-art family of deep generative models.
 They have broken the long-held dominance of generative adversarial networks (GANs)~\cite{GANs} in a variety of challenging tasks such as image generation~\cite{sohl2015deep, song2019generative, rombach2022high, song2020improved, nichol2021glide, vahdat2021score}, image super-resolution~\cite{rombach2022high, saharia2022image, batzolis2021conditional, kawar2022denoising}, and image editing~\cite{avrahami2022blended, choi2021ilvr}.
-Current research on diffusion models is mostly based on three predominant formulations: denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising, improvedddpm, sohl2015deep}, score-based generative models (SGMs)~\cite{song2019generative, song2020improved}, and stochastic differential equations (Score SDEs)~\cite{song2020score, song2021maximum}.
+Current research on diffusion models is mostly based on three predominant formulations: denoising diffusion probabilistic models (DDPMs)~\cite{ddpm, improvedddpm, sohl2015deep}, score-based generative models (SGMs)~\cite{song2019generative, song2020improved}, and stochastic differential equations (Score SDEs)~\cite{song2020score, song2021maximum}.
+The diffusion and denoising processes of these three formulations are summarized and demonstrated in Fig.~\ref{fig:diffusion}.